 Please make sure to check out my tips for making donuts as they really do make a difference.

-A neat trick to know if your donuts are when you can see that lovely white section or ‘midriff’ in the middle of the donuts.
+A neat trick to know when your donuts are ready is when you can see that lovely white section or ‘midriff’ in the middle of the donuts.
 That means they’ve been cooked to perfection at the right oil temperature.

 Of course these babies can be glazed in anything whether vanilla, chocolate, caramel or just original glazed.
 Ohh or with sprinkles too!
 I haven’t made a chocolate glazed donut for ages so I opted to do that today.
 I made a lovely and luscious dark chocolate glaze and generously dunked each donut in until it was properly covered.
 Kinda double dunked my portions too but shhh nobody knows that! 😂